Accessibility Statement

 Content that is not within the scope of the accessibility regulations

 Many of our older PDFs and Word documents published before 23 September 2018 do not meet accessibility standards – for example, they may not be structured so they’re accessible to a screen reader.
-This doesn’t meet WCAG 2.1 success criterion 4.1.2.
+This doesn’t meet WCAG 1.3.1 Info and Relationships (A).

 Improvements